gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.PhoneNumber.md

 > `optional` **active**: `boolean`

-- Is the phone number active
+- Is the phone number active.

 ***